Time releases its 100 most influential people issue

 Johnson was praised for establishing a positive work environment, while Oh is cited for her creative life.

-The issue is comprised of short tributes to its honorees that are written by fellow global leaders throughout all industries.
+The issue is comprised of short tributes written by fellow global luminaries throughout all industries.

-President Donald Trump, Special Counsel Robert Mueller, former first lady Michelle Obama were among the 100 people on this year's list.
+Beyoncé penned an essay on former first lady Michelle Obama.
+President Donald Trump and Special Counsel Robert Mueller were also on this year's list.

-Note: This story has been corrected to show the singer's last name is Mendes, not Mendez, and the soccer star's last name is Salah, not Saleh.